dsanson/termpdf/README.md

 This is mostly useless, because bash's `read` command doesn't support customizable autocompletion when called within scripts.
 But it is there.

+# `termdoc`

+`termdoc` is a wrapper script for viewing Microsoft Office documents (word, excel, powerpoint) using `termpdf`.

+It uses the free doc2pdf.net conversion service, so it will only work if you are online.
+Also note that doc2pdf.net is not recommended for confidential documents, for obvious reasons.

+It would be trivial to rewrite this to use `unoconv`, but I am not interested in installing an old version of Libreoffice just so I can use `unoconv`.

 # Known issues

 Various events, like resizing panes, can cause tmux to clobber the